dominikama/Code-Sharing-Platform/README.md

 GET:

-- https://serene-stream-51733.herokuapp.com/api/code/{uuid} : it presents code snippet with unique identifier in JSON format, uuid in the URL is a path variable and shoul be replaced with token value.
+- https://serene-stream-51733.herokuapp.com/api/code/{uuid} : it presents a code snippet with unique identifier in JSON format, uuid in the URL is a path variable and should be replaced with token value.

 - https://serene-stream-51733.herokuapp.com/api/code/latest : it shows up to 10 most recent snippets without any restrictions.

 POST:

-- https://serene-stream-51733.herokuapp.com/api/code/new : it allows to post a new code snippet after sending code, time and view restriction in JSON format.
+- https://serene-stream-51733.herokuapp.com/api/code/new : it allows to post a new code snippet after sending code, time and views restriction in JSON format.

 RUNNING PROGRAM:
 The program is now available on heroku: https://serene-stream-51733.herokuapp.com